 The signature process can differ, as the process can be composed to either show the documents(s) first or to require the signer to authenticate first.
 Both alternatives are described here.
 Either way, the pending document(s) for signing are presented in the document presenter, a responsive presenter that supports all modern browsers across devices.
 The signing results is a PAdES, a PDF consisting of all the gathered information through the signature process.
 More about the signing result can be found here.

-Through integration with Signicat, electronic signing of documents can be achieved in two ways; Authentication-based signing or Third-party signing.
+Through integration with Signicat, electronic signing of documents can be achieved in two ways; Authentication-based signing or Third-party (or native) signing.
 Authentication-based signing will be the underlying signing alternative for the signing documentation.
-Both authentication-based signing and third-party signing are explained in more detail below.
+Both authentication-based signing and third-party (native) signing are explained in more detail below.

 In addition to the signing of documents, Signicat also offers Consent Signature, a headless solution for the signing of text elements such as consent messages.
 To learn more about Signicat Consent Signature, visit our Consent Signature documentation.